- Home

 Radiation therapy

-Also known as radiotherapy, radiation therapy uses a controlled dose of radiation, such as x-rays, to kill cancer cells or injure them so they cannot grow, multiply or spread.
-Radiation therapy can be precisely targeted at cancer sites in your body.
-Treatment is carefully planned to have the greatest effect on the cancer cells and to limit damage to the surrounding healthy body tissues.
+Also known as radiotherapy, radiation therapy uses a controlled dose of radiation, such as x-rays, to kill cancer cells or damage them so they cannot grow, multiply or spread.
+It can be precisely targeted at cancer sites in your body.
+Treatment is carefully planned to have the greatest effect on the cancer cells and limit damage to healthy body tissues.

 Side effects